 City of Marion, South-west Adelaide, SA

-We rate Marion because of its long-term resilience, its strong infrastructure (including major education, medical and high-tech precincts) and more recently because of the number of growth suburbs in this Local Government Area.
+Marion has proven to be resilient, buffered by its strong infrastructure (including major education, medical and high-tech precincts) and more recently, fuelled by the number of suburbs where buyer demand is growing.

 The City of Marion is a fine example of an area that has overcome adversity.
 Impacted by the demise of the car manufacturing industry, the LGA has forged on, reinventing itself as a major player in the industries of health, education and innovative technology.

 Around $2 billion in both private and government investment is being spent on the redevelopment of the Tonsley precinct, leading to new enterprises and jobs creation on the site of a former car manufacturing plant.
 A new teaching hospital and a university campus are already in operation.